ignotus666/Bluetooth-Pedalboard/README.md

 To increase the number of preset banks, Do a 'Find' (enable 'Search all sketch tabs') typing 'more banks' in the search field.
 This will take you to the lines that need modifications for more banks.

 This video shows most of the functions: https://www.youtube.com/watch?v=eDRC17XOzQg&t=9s.
 Some aspects of the display have changed since.

+#### UPDATE:

+A more advanced version, based on an Atmega1284p and which uses Neopixel LEDs instead of regular LEDs, is available on the "neopixel-1284p" branch.
+Its construction is slightly more complex, however.
+It also has some added functions such as MIDI notes for 'tuner' and 'mute', improved battery monitoring (including a counter to monitor battery use time), improved analog pedal handling and various other code improvements.
+If there is interest I might document it - but if you have questions you can open an issue.